 Gary D. Alexander

-Gary D. Alexander is head of the Medicaid and Public Welfare Health Safety Net Initiative at the Paragon Health Institute.
+Gary D. Alexander is head of the Medicaid and Health Safety Net Reform Initiative at the Paragon Health Institute.
 Over the past 20 years, he served as Secretary of Health and Human Services for both Pennsylvania and Rhode Island, and Rhode Island’s Medicaid Director.

 - The purpose of a health care safety net is articulated in Medicaid’s statutory charge: “Furnish rehabilitation and other services to help such families and individuals attain or retain capability for independence or self-care.”

 - Medicaid delivers poor results, failing both those who rely on the program and taxpayers.

 - Personal empowerment is essential to achieving fulfillment and prosperity as well as the best program outcomes.